anotherAsad/AdvancedComputerSystems/Project4/readme.md

 2. **Huffman coding**: The original sequence stores integers in 32-bit unsigned format.
 With Huffman encoding enabled, we use variable sizes of integers to store the sequence elements.
 The MSbits of every integer in the compressed sequence correspond to its size: if the MSbit is `0`, it's a 23-bit integer stored in 3 bytes; if the MSbit is `1` then it's a 14-bit integer stored in 2 bytes (if the 2nd MSbit is `0`), or a 30-bit integer stores in 4 bytes (if 2nd MSbit is `1`).<br> Huffman coding adds some complexity to the decoding process, but this alone results in a **25 %** reduction in the size of the integer sequence.

 <h3>String Compression</h3>
 Apart from integer compression, we also use a variant of delta coding for string compression of the on-disk compressed file.
-Here, every word is represented in terms of its difference from the previous word: only the different part of the later word is store.
+Here, every word is represented in terms of its difference from the previous word: only the different part of the later word is stored.
 A single character denoting the length of the difference is also stored in this technique.

 To illustrate, let's say we save "carmen" and "carpet".
 In storage, they would look like: "carmen<3>pet", where <3> denotes that the last three characters of "carmen" have to be discarded, and the string "pet" has to be added to get the new word "carpet".
 This techniques is quite useful when we store the data in alphabetical order (which is naturally done if we traverse our tree in depth first order).<br>